 While the touchscreen display is remarkable, Honda didn't stop there and offers an available Bose premium sound system complete with 12 speakers and a 12-channel amplifier to deliver an immersive listening experience.
 The system is also equipped with Dynamic Speed Compensation technology that automatically adjusts the volume and tone based on the speed of the Civic.
 This means that you can keep your hands on the wheel and your focus on the road without missing a second of your favorite song, podcast, or news update.

-When you look at the 2022 Civic, it's obvious that safety is a top priority for Honda.
+When you look at the 2022 Civic, it's obvious that safety is a top priority for Honda; all new Honda vehicles are equipped with the best safety equipment out there.
 The hatchback's minimalist design serves another purpose beyond offering clean lines, reducing clutter, and optimizing visibility.
 It incorporates Honda's Advanced Compatibility Engineering (ACE) body structure and works behind the scenes to route the energy from a crash around the cabin to minimize injury and soften the impact.
 The addition of advanced airbags and a stronger, stiffer frame further enhances the hatchback's structure and ability to withstand impact.

 Beyond these design updates, you'll have plenty of safety and driver-assist tools at your disposal with the updated Honda Sensing suite that comes standard on every hatchback trim.
 The suite isn't new to the Civic lineup, but Honda made a few significant upgrades to the system by replacing its old sensors with a new single-camera system that delivers a wider field of view.
 Honda also improved the software and added a more powerful processor, which means the technology responds faster than ever to alert you to potential collisions with pedestrians, objects, and other vehicles.